yontartu/yontartu.github.io/_projects/(5) bamboo bike.md

 Before moving to Beijing in 2017, I'd heard about a bicycle studio that put on workshops to teach people how to build a bike out of bamboo and carbon fiber.
 While I was in college I'd welded my own bike out of steel, an experience which I had absolutely loved.
 But bamboo!
 This I couldn't pass up.
 I signed up for a workshop soon after settling into my dorm at Peking University.

-Bamboo Bicycles Beijing (BBB) is nestled in the old quarter of Beijing within the Second Ring Road, just Northeast of the Forbidden City on a quiet alleyway called *Langjia hutong*.
+Bamboo Bicycles Beijing (BBB) is nestled in the old quarter of Beijing within the Second Ring Road, just Northeast of the Forbidden City on a quiet alleyway called *langjia hutong*.
 In these ancient mazes of narrow streets, the incessant buzz of the bustling city recedes into a calm.
 Retirees taking leisurely strolls wander by, the curious ones occassionally peering into the studio.

 <img src="https://raw.githubusercontent.com/yontartu/yontartu.github.io/master/images/bbb/00.JPG" alt="00" width="400"/>
 <br>